 - Add the spice paste to the pan and cook gently for 2-3 minutes until fragrant.

 - Stir in the diced meat and sweet potato.
 Stir well to coat both in the onion and spice mixture.

 - Pour over the can of tomatoes and the beef stock.

-- Carefully transfer the curry to the bowl of a slow cooker.
+- Carefully transfer the curry to the slow cooker on top of the vegetables.
+Stir to combine.
 Put on the lid and cook on low for 7-8 hours (or high for 4 hours) until the meat is tender.